Ben's Bells and Sedona Kind Charms a Positive Way to Promote Random Acts of Kindness

 A Ripple Effect

 The efforts of one mother who lost her son in tragic circumstances 11 years ago has become the Ben's Bells Project.
 On Tues-Sat, volunteers gather to make Ben's Bells, and groups are welcome with advance notice.
 The colors of the ceramic bells are bright green, blue, red, purple and yellow, and the shapes include, hands, hearts, flowers, butterflies.
 The Ben's Bells are not sold.
 They are usually hung each Spring and Fall or various people have been "Belled" for exceptional acts of community service in Tucson.
 The Ben's Bells project maintains a web site bensbells.org.
 There is an online store to fund the materials for making the bells.
-Merchandise includes T-Shirts, Be Kind Necklaces and earrings, mini bead bells, Kindness ornaments.
+Merchandise includes T-Shirts, Be Kind Necklaces and earrings, mini bead bells, mugs, Be Kind stickers, Kindness ornaments and coasters.
+Besides Ben's Bells, the kindness groups have focused on Kindness education in the schools.

 Last March 29th on the anniversery day of Ben's death, the employees of The Aizona Republic newspaper in Phoenix, did a project where they brought 250 Ben's Bells to hang in the communities that comprise Metro Phoenix.
 The newspaper ran a story on Ben's Bells the following day, asking to hear from those who had found the bells and what the message to spread kindness meant to them.
 The stories from those who found them were amazing.
 Most of them had the theme of "I was feeling sorry for myself because of...but having discovered that bright piece of art with the message to spread kindness, it forced me to think outside myself."